peterso/euROBIN_WP1_collection/jsi_abr/abr_solution.md

 ## Solution overview

-A BabyAGI-inspired approach processes initial textual instructions into a robot-executable task list along with a predefined list of valid parameters.
+A BabyAGI-inspired approach processes initial textual instructions (i.e. task board completion steps) into a robot-executable task list along with a predefined list of valid parameters.

 For vision processing, we will use one of state-of-the-art open-set segmentation models.